Post

 The willpower question

-This revision matters for the “I am in control” story specifically.
-If the brain is recalculating rather than depleting, then the decision to stop is less a failure and more a real-time judgment call.
-The person is not entirely wrong to sense that.
-The problem is the story layered on top of it: that the pause was chosen, that it is contained, that the future self will resume without friction.
-That part is construction.
-The brain made a calculation; the mind invented an executive.
+This matters for the “I am in control” story.
+If the brain is recalculating rather than running dry, then stopping is less a collapse and more a judgment call made in the moment.
+The person who senses that he chose to stop isn’t entirely wrong.
+What he’s wrong about is the story he builds on top of it: that he chose the pause deliberately, that it’s neatly contained, that tomorrow’s version of him will pick it back up without any trouble.
+That part is invented.
+The brain ran a calculation; the mind dressed it up as a decision made by someone in charge.

-Akrasia is the older term, from Greek philosophy.
-It means acting against one’s own better judgment while knowing that you are doing so.
-Aristotle spent a portion of the Nicomachean Ethics on the question of how akrasia is even possible, since it seems to require a person to simultaneously know and not know what the right action is.
-The philosopher Donald Davidson returned to the problem in his essay “How Is Weakness of the Will Possible?” and proposed that the mind can hold two incompatible practical judgments at once without resolving them.
-The “I am in control” story is one way of managing that irresolution without actually resolving it.
+Akrasia is the much older word, from Greek philosophy.
+It means doing something while knowing full well it’s the wrong thing to do.
+Aristotle gave part of the Nicomachean Ethics to the puzzle of how that’s even possible, since it seems to require a person to know and not know the right action at the same time.
+Centuries later the philosopher Donald Davidson took the problem up again in his essay “How Is Weakness of the Will Possible?” and argued that the mind can hold two clashing judgments about what to do without ever settling between them.
+The “I am in control” story is one way of living with that unsettled state instead of resolving it.

-In fiction, the same architecture appears in Anna Karenina, Madame Bovary, Milan Kundera’s The Unbearable Lightness of Being, and Graham Greene’s The End of the Affair.
-Each one is built around a character whose internal justifications are as central to the story as the act itself.
+Novelists have circled the same machinery for a long time.
+Anna Karenina, Madame Bovary, Milan Kundera’s The Unbearable Lightness of Being, and Graham Greene’s The End of the Affair are each built around someone whose private justifications matter to the story as much as anything they actually do.

 The belief that does the work